Position

 Responsibilities:

-• Conduct home visits and assessments to understand the needs of families.
+• Conduct home visits and assessments to understand the needs and challenges faced by families.

 • Develop and implement individualized support plans tailored to each family's specific needs.

-• Link families with community resources and services, including healthcare, education, and social services.
+• Connect families with community resources, including healthcare, education, and social services.

 Qualifications

-• Minimum of 2 years of experience working with families in a support or counseling capacity.
+• Minimum of 2 years of experience working in a family support or social services role.

-• Strong understanding of family dynamics, social issues, and community resources.
+• Strong understanding of family dynamics and the challenges families face.

 Is becoming a Family Support Specialist a good career path?